tmaxted/protoc-ts-type-gen/README.md

 # protoc-ts-type-gen

-> Protoc Plugin for generating TypeScript Declarations from Protocol Buffer schema.
+> An **EXTREMELY OPINIONATED**  Protoc Plugin for generating TypeScript Declarations from Protocol Buffer schema.

 This repository contains a [protoc](https://github.com/google/protobuf) plugin that generates TypeScript declarations (`.d.ts` files) that match the JavaScript output of `protoc --js_out=import_style=commonjs,binary`.